Zurück zum Blog

 • Library

-A runtime environment (RTE) is the place where a program or app is executed.
+A runtime environment (RTE) is the environment in which a program or app is executed.
 It’s the combination of software and hardware that makes the code run.

-A framework is a set of pre-made solutions, tools and processes that solves a specific problem.
+A framework is a set of pre-made solutions, tools, and processes that solve a specific problem.

 What about libraries?
-A library – in programming linguistics – is a collection of pre-written code that developers can use to build applications.
-It’s like using existing audio clips to create a song, instead of recording your own audio sounds and potentially creating a worse song.
+In programming, a library is a collection of pre-written code that developers can use to build applications.
+It’s like using existing audio clips to create a song, rather than recording your own audio and potentially ending up with a worse song.

-Currently, there’s an ongoing debate on whether or not Node.js is a runtime environment or a framework, and at this point in time, I’m too scared to side with either group.
-For the sake of simplicity, it can be referred to as both.
+Currently, there’s an ongoing debate over whether Node.js is a runtime environment or a framework, and at this point I’m too scared to side with either group.
+For simplicity, it can be referred to as both.

 Here’s a diagram that might help you understand this better: